gradle/gradle/design-docs/dependency-management.md

     - There are a mix of external and project dependencies in the graph
     - There are a mix of external and project dependencies in the graph and the `--dependency` option is used.

-## Story: IDE plugins use dependency resolution result to determine IDE classpaths
+## Story: IDE plugins use dependency resolution result to determine IDE class paths

 This story changes the `idea` and `eclipse` plugins to use the resolution result to determine the IDE project classpath.

 - Change `IdeDependenciesExtractor` and `JavadocAndSourcesDownloader` to use the resolution result to determine the project and external dependencies.

-### Open issues

-- No way to locate artifacts for a component, have to use the component's module version id and match up with the artifact's module version id.

 ## Story: Dependency resolution result exposes a consumer that is not a module version